 Extremism is defined as the holding of extreme political or religious views.

 The Governing Body of Our Lady & St Werburgh’s has a zero tolerance approach to extremist behaviour for all school community members.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.

 Our Lady & St Werburgh’s is fully committed to safeguarding and promoting the welfare of all its children.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 At Our Lady & St Werburgh’s all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

-- Children are encouraged to adopt and live out our Core Values.
+- Children are encouraged to adopt and live out our Catholic Values and Virtues that make up our Catholic Pupil Profile.
 These complement the key “British Values” of tolerance, respect, understanding, compassion and harmonious living.

-- Children are helped to understand the importance of democracy and freedom of speech, through the SEAL (Social, emotional aspects of learning) assemblies and through the elected School Council members
+- Children are helped to understand the importance of democracy and freedom of speech, through assemblies and through the elected Pupil Leadership Team members

 - Children are taught how to keep themselves safe, in school and when using the internet.

 - Children participate in local community events so that they appreciate and value their neighbours and friends who may not share their faith background.

 - Children’s wellbeing, confidence and resilience is promoted through our planned curriculum and extra curricular learning opportunities.